Yes, your whole life is a film: The Everyday Film

 In December 2009, Assumed Makeup, The Everyday Film’s personal label, releases The House I Used To Turn Into, a possible concept album about a kidnapping, a manifesto as clear (the anti-Stendhal-syndrome of Beauty Sends Sufferers Into Convulsions) as green: 16 minutes and 16 seconds divided in 27 tracks, among allucinated (A New Class Of Paranoia), industrial (The Past Replayed For Someone Else), supernatural (The Boy In The Wall), non-sense (Thelk) and menacing performances (The Liability Room (The Cellar)) and dreamlike (The Model Home, Wick), apparently comforting interludes (Middle Class Leather or the 7-second Fenced In Laughter), sometimes also rhythmic and catchy (Record Breaking Coagulation).
 In this microcosm of microcosms, except for an ideal compromise between Aphex Twin and The Residents in the few seconds of My New Rates, tracing some musical influences is as impossible as finding a sense where each thing has as no sense as the others (“Keep your thoughts where I can see them”; “If I have a good funeral, I want this; if I have a bad funeral, I want this”).

-Among these pieces of a broken mirror, The Sense Test would be like a miracle: when all the tracks are very rarely longer than a minute, the kidnapped begs for the kidnapper sparing his life, while the kidnapper makes a list of things he wants to or should do.
+Among these pieces of a broken mirror, The Sense Test would be like a miracle: when all the tracks are very rarely longer than a minute, the kidnapped begs for two minutes long the kidnapper sparing his life, while the kidnapper makes a list of things he wants to or should do.

 In 2010, three albums are released.
 In the first one, Broken Up Love Channels, The Everyday Film plays cat and mouse with its listener (like in opener First Sonar and closer Last Sonar) for 12 minutes and a half, divided in 24 tracks.
 More hermetic, more difficult to keep track of all the tracks, of our chaser’s delirium, of his mastery in using background noises, silences, rattles, dilated pauses.
 In this sea of negation, where logic and music are canceled and excluded and canceling and excluding each other, you’ve got only one thing to do: run, even if you’ll give in at the end.
 Not a remnant of catchiness to seize on, like in the three tracks called Fear Of Things Already Occurring.